-The Fund is a closed-ended fund which has been admitted to the premium segment of the Official List of the UK Listing Authority and to trading on the London Stock Exchange's Main Market for listed securities
+The Fund is a closed-ended fund which has been admitted to the premium segment of the Official List of the UK Listing Authority and to trading on the London Stock Exchange's Main Market for listed securities.

 JTC Fund Solutions (Jersey) Limited acts as the Company's secretary and administrator.
-JTC Fund Solutions (Guernsey) Limited was appointed as assistant secretary with effect from 1 December 2016.
+JTC Fund Solutions (Guernsey) Limited acts as assistant secretary.
 The Fund's net asset value ("NAV") is calculated using the closing prices of the securities held within its portfolio.
 The Company publishes the NAV of a share in the Fund on a daily basis.